AT&T’s fiber service is way better for the price; Cox boasts a reliable connection and solid customer service

 AT&T vs Cox: Plans, pricing, and speed

-AT&T mostly offers fiber-optic internet but also has DSL and fixed wireless internet in some areas.
+Available in 21 states, AT&T mostly offers fiber-optic internet but also has DSL and fixed wireless internet in some areas.
 The fiber packages start at $55 a month and give you speeds ranging up to 5,000Mbps.
 You don't have to worry about contracts or data caps with its fiber plans.
-AT&T also has a wireless plan called AT&T Internet Air, which costs $60 per month and offers 225Mbps download speeds.
-It’s not widely available yet, and most should go for fiber anyway.
+And you shouldn't miss its unique discounts and deals.

-Cox is a cable internet provider with plans that start at $50 a month and download speeds up to 2,000Mbps.
+Cox is a cable internet provider with plans that start at $55 a month, download speeds up to 2,000Mbps, and some notable perks.
 Its plans don't come with annual contracts, but you do have a 1,280GB monthly data cap.

-Cox also offers the affordable Connect2Compete package, which costs $9.95 per month and is designed for low-income households with students.
+Cox also offers some low-income Cox internet plans such as the affordable Connect2Compete package, which costs $9.95 per month and is designed for low-income households with students.

-Plans with 1,000Mbps speeds and higher get a $10 promotional discount that ends after 24 months.
+All plans above Cox's Go Even Faster package get a $20 to $40 promotional discount that ends after 24 months.

 AT&T vs. Cox: fees for modem and installation